-The validity of the Notes offered hereby and the related guarantees will be passed upon for us by Weil, Gotshal & Manges LLP, New York, New York.
-Weil, Gotshal & Manges LLP; certain legal matters governed by Irish law will be passed upon for us by Matheson Ormsby Prentice; certain legal matters governed by Dutch law will be passed upon for us by Baker & McKenzie Amsterdam N.V. with respect to matters governed by Dutch law.
-Certain legal matters will be passed upon for the underwriters by Latham & Watkins LLP, New York, New York, New York.
+The validity of the Notes offered hereby and the related guarantees will be passed upon for us by Weil, Gotshal & Manges LLP, New York, New York; certain legal matters governed by Irish law will be passed upon for us by Matheson Ormsby Prentice; certain legal matters governed by Dutch law will be passed upon for us by Baker & McKenzie Amsterdam N.V.
+Certain legal matters will be passed upon for the underwriters by Latham & Watkins LLP, New York, New York.